 Bill Bromfield represents technology companies at all stages of their life cycles – from formation and fundraising through strategic transactions and public offerings.
 Angel and venture investors also turn to Bill for advice and guidance on investment transactions in the technology space, particularly those in the media, Internet, e-commerce, mobile applications, gaming and SaaS.

 A former in-house attorney at two technology companies, Bill is uniquely qualified to help entrepreneurs and early-stage companies navigate the critical legal and business issues involved in starting a technology company.
 His clients rely on him for practical and timely advice on market terms, industry trends and fundraising opportunities so that they have the right information with which to make critical legal and business decisions.

 Bill very much values building long-standing relationships with his clients and continues to advise them as they grow and evolve on general corporate matters, securities issues, employment matters, and management and board fiduciary duties.

 Bill has significant experience representing both companies and investors in corporate, securities and M&A transactions.
 Specifically, over his career, he has:

 Working with Bill means having an attorney who will provide practical, creative and thoughtful legal advice in a highly efficient manner, who values long-term client relationships and who is committed to treating each of his clients, whether large or small, with significant personal attention.

-Prior to joining Fenwick & West, Bill was a partner with DLA Piper, served as chief counsel for Terabeam Corporation, and was associate general counsel for Network Commerce.
+Prior to joining Fenwick & West, Bill was a partner with an AmLaw 50 law firm, served as chief counsel for Terabeam Corporation, and was associate general counsel for Network Commerce.

 When not at work, Bill enjoys spending time with his wife and three boys, as well as boating, listening to new music, kayaking, skiing, hiking, watching movies and TV and searching for the next “cool” electronic gadgets.